leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 * The preview is disabled
 * The uploaded images render in a grid

-<p align="justify">We'll refer back to this as we build.
-Let's start by giving it a quick "website" feel with some content in the header.</p>
+We'll refer back to this as we build.
+Let's start by giving it a quick "website" feel with some content in the header.

 ![content in header](/assets/uploads/react_two.png)

-<p align="justify">From here, let's get our Simple File Upload widget into the UI.
+From here, let's get our Simple File Upload widget into the UI.
 We'll import the SimpleFileUpload package into the project.
-To do that, we'll add <i><mark style="background-color: lightgrey">import SimpleFileUpload from 'react-simple-file-upload'</mark></i> back in our App.js file.</p>
+To do that, we'll add <i><mark style="background-color: lightgrey">import SimpleFileUpload from 'react-simple-file-upload'</mark></i> back in our App.js file.

-<p align="justify">And we'll go ahead and place the widget in the markup as well.
-Let's put in a <i><mark style="background-color: lightgrey">main</mark></i> tag to use as a wrapper for the uploader and our grid.</p>
+And we'll go ahead and place the widget in the markup as well.
+Let's put in a <i><mark style="background-color: lightgrey">main</mark></i> tag to use as a wrapper for the uploader and our grid.

-<p align="justify">One very important thing to note about the upload widget is the onSuccess attribute available.
-This is where you'll call the function you want to happen when a file is successfully uploaded.</p>
+One very important thing to note about the upload widget is the onSuccess attribute available.
+This is where you'll call the function you want to happen when a file is successfully uploaded.

-<p align="justify">This is also where you'll receive access to the S3 generated URL for your asset.
-This is where you could push that URL to an array, write it to a database, package it up in an email- the sky's the limit.</p>
+This is also where you'll receive access to the S3 generated URL for your asset.
+This is where you could push that URL to an array, write it to a database, package it up in an email- the sky's the limit.

 ![Add Simple File Upload widget to UI](/assets/uploads/react_three.png)

-<p align="justify">You're probably seeing an error right now.
+You're probably seeing an error right now.
 Your project is probably yelling at you because <i><mark style="background-color: lightgrey">handleUpload</mark></i> doesn't exist.
-Let's fix that.</p>
+Let's fix that.

-<p align="justify">Let's create that function just before your return statement.
-To quickly check that our uploader is working, we can just quickly console the URL.</p>
+Let's create that function just before your return statement.
+To quickly check that our uploader is working, we can just quickly console the URL.

 ![console the URL](/assets/uploads/react_four.png)